 Want to solve ALL your customer experience and contact center issues TODAY?
 It’s easy!
-With these multivitamins you can give your agent engagement energy a tremendous boost!
+Get the infographic of contact center solutions like we see on TV and learn about the multivitamins you can give your agents to improve engagement energy!
 Or you can use the Customer Experience in a spray to instantly provide that WOW experience…

 I’m obviously kidding.
 If only it were that simple, right?
 We’ve all seen those infomercials touting the latest quick-fix unbelievable products that you must have.
 After being in this industry for a few decades, I see some of the claims of many contact center solution vendors not falling too far from this infomercial tree.

 Those with valuable experience know that meaningful transformation takes hard work and dedication, especially when it comes to your contact center.
-Employee engagement, improved customer experiences, voice of the customer needs, quality assurance wows, overcoming cross-functional barriers, difficult to manage hold times; these are issues that plague many contact centers and truly require skilled experts to help in resolving, not some software purchase.
-Continue reading “Infographic of contact center solutions like we see on TV” »
+The infographic of contact center solutions like we see on TV covers employee engagement, improved customer experiences, voice of the customer needs, quality assurance wows, overcoming cross-functional barriers, difficulty in managing hold times; these are issues that plague many contact centers and truly require skilled experts to help in resolving, not some software purchase, or silly infomercial product.
+Continue reading

 “Are your quality and training programs integrated?” is a question that was included in the 29 Quality Assurance Mistakes to Avoid ebook and self-assessment.
 The ebook and self-assessment includes diagnostic questions to uncover common problems of the long history of Quality Assurance in contact centers.
 As a fallback, it’s natural to seek benchmarking reports for reassurance of direction, but beware – it’s too easy to focus on common practices that will get average outcomes.
 No one wants to be in a class that is taught-to-the-middle.
 Benchmarking activities has resulted in a narrow Quality Assurance definition that, for most, has not developed past the middle/average service experience.
 This ebook was developed to help you be much more than average.